The Mergers & Acquisitions Litigation Review: United Kingdom - England & Wales

 A breach of duty may also be grounds for disqualification as a director under the Companies Directors Disqualification Act 1986.

 As a general rule, damages are calculated on a compensatory basis, namely, such that the claimant is put in the position he or she would have been in had the breach not occurred.
 Restitutionary damages may also be available for breaches of statutory directors' duties.
 The aim of restitutionary damages is to strip the defendant of any gains made from the breach, rather than compensating the claimant.

 Shareholders cannot bring a claim for damages in circumstances where their loss is merely reflective of a loss suffered by the company.
-However, in situations where a shareholder brings a claim for a different type of loss, even if the company has a concurrent right of action in respect of substantially the same loss, the shareholder will be permitted to recover its loss.12
+This is known as the 'reflective loss' principle.
+However, in situations where a shareholder brings a claim for a different type of loss, even if the company has a concurrent right of action in respect of substantially the same loss, the shareholder will be permitted to recover its loss.13

 Exemplary or punitive damages are very rarely awarded in England.

-The assessment of whether or not the test is satisfied in each case is highly fact-specific.
+The assessment of whether the test is satisfied in each case is highly fact-specific.

 The type of defence to the claims set out above will depend on the particular circumstances of each case.
 Generally, if directors can establish that their actions had been honest and reasonable with regard to all circumstances, the court would reject a claim for breach of duty.
 Directors will generally look to record in documents such as board papers the relevant considerations in the decision-making process and advice from professional or internal advisers.
 In addition, breaches of directors' duties can be ratified by an ordinary resolution of shareholders.
 Similarly, claims based on false or misleading information in published statements can be countered by demonstrating that the directors had an honest belief in the statements at the relevant time.